 Instructor in the Practice of _______

-The title Professor of the Practice of_______ designates full-time teaching positions that do not involve tenure.
+The title Professor of the Practice of designates teaching positions that do not involve tenure.
 Ordinarily these positions are reserved for persons whose responsibility consists of instruction in professional practice activities and do not involve participation in faculty governance of the school.
-Professors of the Practice and Associate Professors of the Practice of_______ may be appointed for terms of not more than five years.
-Assistant Professors of the Practice of ________ may be appointed for terms of not more than three years.
-Instructors in the Practice of ________ are appointed for terms not to exceed one year.
+Professors of the Practice and Associate Professors of the Practice of may be appointed for terms of not more than five years.
+Assistant Professors of the Practice of may be appointed for terms of not more than three years.
+Instructors in the Practice of are appointed for terms not to exceed one year.

 Prefixes: Adjunct, Clinical, Visiting, Research, and Adjoint